UAA-EQLNES/ARTF-Data-Receiver/README.md

 Change the the IP address to the one assigned by your DHCP server to make it viewable by machines on the local network.

-Alternatively, you using `0.0.0.0` should also do the trick.
+Alternatively, using `0.0.0.0` should also do the trick.

 **PORT**

 This is the port number that the server will bind to. `5000` is used by default since it does not require admin privileges.

-You can this to use port `80`, but the start up configuration file will need to adjusted.
+You can use port `80`, but the start up configuration file will also need to be adjusted.
 This file can be found at `/etc/init/artf-data-viewer.conf`.
 You will need to remove the following lines: